Split decomposition and graph-labelled trees: characterizations and fully-dynamic algorithms for totally decomposable graphs: Appendix

 Now consider the subtrees $T[A']$ and $T[B']$ of $T$ spanned respectively by $A'$ and $B'$.
 We prove the assertion: $T[A']$ and $T[B']$ have at most one common node.
 Assume that these two subtrees have at least two common nodes of $T$.
-Then they have a common path of $T$, and then they have a common edge $e$ and two adjacent common nodes $R$ and $S$, which are the extremities of $e$.
+Then they have a common path of $T$, and then they have a common tree-edge $e$ and two adjacent common nodes $R$ and $S$, which are the extremities of $e$.
 For each of these nodes, by definition of $T[A']$ and $T[B']$, there exists a leaf in $A'$ and a leaf in $B'$ such that the path from the node to the leaf does not contain $e$.
 Since all leaves in $A'$ are accessible from all leaves in $B'$, each node $R$ and $S$ has an $A'$-accessible vertex and a $B'$-accessible vertex, not associated with $e$.
 That is: both $R$ and $S$ satisfy the hypothesis of the previous assertion.
-Hence both $R$ and $S$ are cliques, which is a contradiction with the fact that the graph-labelled tree is reduced.
+Hence both $R$ and $S$ are cliques, a contradiction with the fact that the graph-labelled tree is reduced.

-So, there are two possible cases: either 1) there exists an edge $e$ of $T$ such that all leaves in $A'$ are in one connected component of $T-e$, and all leaves in $B'$ are in the other connected component, or 2) there exists a node $N$ such that the connected components of $T-N$ contain either leaves in $A'$ or leaves in $B'$ but not both, and at least two connected components contain leaves in $A'$ resp. $B'$ (otherwise an edge would satisfie the case 1 property).
+So, there are two possible cases: either 1) there exists a tree-edge $e$ of $T$ such that all leaves in $A'$ are in one connected component of $T-e$, and all leaves in $B'$ are in the other connected component, or 2) there exists a node $N$ such that the connected components of $T-N$ contain either leaves in $A'$ or leaves in $B'$ but not both, and at least two connected components contain leaves in $A'$ resp. $B'$ (otherwise a tree-edge would satisfy the case 1 property).